Trump, in Super Bowl interview with Sean Hannity, predicts fall of Pelosi: 'Radical left is gonna take over'

 Trump added that the U.S. has offered assistance to China amid the deadly coronavirus outbreak, and hinted that more aggressive action may be taken as the problem worsens.

-"We’ve offered China help," Trump said.
+"Well, we've pretty much shut it down, coming in from China.
+We have a tremendous relationship with China. ...
+We’re offering 'em tremendous help," Trump said.
 "But we can’t have thousands of people coming in who may have this problem, the coronavirus.
 So, we're gonna see what happens."

+Separately, Hannity asked Trump to quickly describe what he thought of other prominent Democrats.

+On Joe Biden: "I just think of 'Sleepy.'
+I just watch him.
+He's sleepy.
+Sleepy Joe."